yuchen-sh/yuchen-sh.github.io/index.md

 He is currently a third-year PhD student, and works with [Prof. Douglas M. Blough](http://blough.ece.gatech.edu/) on projects of maximizing performance for mmWave wireless networks, and developing network simulators.
 In addition, he is an instructor of an ECE undergraduate course, and responsible for lectures and supervising labs.

+### WHAT'S NEWS
+#### Two of our research papers have been accepted by the 22nd ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems

 ### EDUCATION BACKGROUND